Haneenabonser/about-me/README.md

-# LAB 02
+# LAB 05b

 ## About Me, with a Guessing Game
 In this website I mentiond a biography about me and I created 5 yes or no questions so the user can get to know me as a website owner better.
 Then I extend the game by creating a gussing number game with 4 attempts and 6 attempts to guess something about me using an array.
+Finally, I add some CSS features to make this website look nice.

 **Author**: Haneen Abonser

 **Reflections and Comments**
-- overall, this is going fine so far.
+- Overall, this was going so fine and I had a lot of fun.
-- I do not have any question about what we have learned actually I am wondering what we will learn and how the final product or website will be?
-I'm very exciting.
+- I do not have any questions.
-- I thought this will take days and it took me almost 5 hours to finish it.
+- I thought this will take days and it took me almost 2 hours to finish it.

 - The driver: Mohammed alramahi
 - The navigator: haneen Abonser